aws-observability/aws-o11y-recipes/docs/recipes/amp-alertmanager-terraform.md

 Now, we will  provision a Amazon Managed Service for Prometheus workspace and will define an alerting rule that causes the Alert Manager to send a notification if a certain condition (defined in ```expr```) holds true for a specified time period (```for```).
 Code in the Terraform language is stored in plain text files with the .tf file extension.
 There is also a JSON-based variant of the language that is named with the .tf.json file extension.

 We will now use the [main.tf](./amp-alertmanager-terraform/main.tf) to deploy the resources using terraform.
-Before running the terraform command, edit the `main.tf` file, substituting the SNS topic arn for the variable `SNS_TOPIC`.
+Before running the terraform command, edit the `main.tf` file, substituting the SNS topic arn for the variable `SNS_TOPIC` and the respective aws region for the variable `AWS_REGION`.

 Now, we will execute the below commands to provision the workspace: